Our UNSW Wavelength International Elective Scholarship winner for 2018 shares her experience working in Bourke

 One of Wavelength’s core values is Heart.
 Hearing about Jean’s life-changing experience in Bourke reminds us of the impact we can make within communities across Australia with the work we do every day here at Wavelength.

 The Wavelength International Elective Scholarship aims to support UNSW Medicine students during their 6th year 8-week elective placement.
 The scholarship is open to UNSW Medicine students undertaking all or part of their elective placement within an Indigenous community.

-If you would like to learn more about the Wavelength UNSW Medical School scholarships, please contact us: firstname.lastname@example.org
+If you would like to learn more about the Wavelength UNSW Medical School scholarships, please email us at email@example.com

 Interested in working in rural or remote communities?
-Register with us and we’ll be in touch!
+Register with Wavelength and our team will be in touch!